giantswarm/docs/src/content/tutorials/observability/data-exploration/accessing-grafana/_index.md

 **Note**: If you don't have SSO configured yet or have any questions regarding the admin group, please contact your Account Engineer.

-Once you open the Grafana URL for your installation, you will be greeted by a page titled "Log in to Dex", where you are prompted to select the identity provider to authenticate with.
+Once you open the Grafana address for your installation, you will be greeted by a page titled "Log in to Dex", where you are prompted to select the identity provider to authenticate with.
 The screenshot below shows an example.

 ![Selecting an OIDC provider](access.png)